 - Store Smart - You will want to refrigerate your raw (especially unpasteurized) eggs right away.
 Store them in the coldest part of your refrigerator where the temperature is 45 degrees Fahrenheit or lower.
 Do not store them in the door (where those convenient egg carton compartments are most often) as the temperature there varies each time it is opened.
 Also, keep the eggs in the original carton.
 If you do choose to use an egg product, it must be used immediately after opening.

 - Toss It - If an egg looks bad, has cracks, or in anyway does not seem right to you, do not use it in a drink.
 When you crack the egg, if any part looks abnormal, discolored, cloudy, or (again) not normal, throw it away.
 Also, the USDA recommends that you store eggs for no longer than 3 weeks (sometimes stretching to 5 - though I would only use those to cook).
+If you have a question about whether your eggs are past due, read this little tip for finding out: How to Tell if Eggs are Still Good.

 On a side note, if you are a professional bartender you need check with your state laws before serving cocktails with eggs because many areas prohibit serving raw eggs to customers.